mainak15/Corona-Nidaan/README.md

 Corona-Nidaan: Lightweight Deep Convolutional Neural Network for Chest X-Ray based COVID-19 Infection Detection.
 ===========
+This research is supported by the Defence Institute of Advanced Technology, DRDO Lab, Ministry of Defence, India, and the Indian National Academy of Engineering.
+The authors would like to thank Sardar Vallabhbhai Patel COVID Hospital, New Delhi, India, to facilitate validation of Corona-Nidaan against the Indian Patient X-Ray samples.
+The authors would like to thank NVIDIA for the GPU grant for carrying out deep learning based research work.
 <p align="center">
 	<img src="images/GUI1.png"  width="100%" height="100%">
 	<br>